d-jeph/django-react-api/ReadMe.md

 To test the application locally you will need to have the following tools installed:
 * python
-* virturtual env
+* virtualenv
-* node js and nmp
+* node js and npm
 * git

 ## Setup
 ### Backend/Server
-* If you wish to run your own build, first ensure you have python globally installed in your computer.
+* First ensure you have python globally installed in your computer.
 If not, you can get python [here](https://www.python.org").
 * After doing this, confirm that you have installed virtualenv globally as well.
 If not, run this:
     ```bash
         $ pip install virtualenv